dhis2/gf-exchange/README.md

 ### Config file format

 The exchange configuration file must be in valid JSON format.
-A sample config file is found [here](config/localhost-play-exchange.json).
+Sample config files can be found [here](config).

 * The `{ID scheme}` values can be `UID`, `CODE` or a custom scheme UID on the format `attribute:{attribute-uid}`.